r3da/stratux-webHud/README.md

     "l" or numeric keypad "0" will re[L]oad the web page (like after making adjustment to scale, etc.)
     "t" or numeric keypad "9" will toggle a [T]raffic popup (not yet populated with data)

-The next steps I wuld like to do with this are:
+The next steps I would like to do with this are:

 (1) Get bluetooth functioning on the Stratux RPi so that a bluetooth numeric keypad can be paired.
 This will allow the functions above to be keyed in when in flight. (or more sophisticated, only do some when speed > x, etc.)